Generalizable control for quantum parameter estimation through reinforcement learning: Discussion

+The \black{generalizability} of RL, or sometimes called ``generalization'' in the literature, is an actively studied topic in computer science, for example on problems related to game playing \black{where the RL agent trained under one level of the game can be used to clear other levels} \cite{Pathak2017,Burda2018,Nichol2018,Cobbe2018}.
+While the reason why RL is \black{generalizable} is not completely clear, one suggestion has it that it likely arises from the underfitting by the neural network to the training data \cite{Mackay2003}, which is supported by studies showing that reducing overfitting improves \black{generalizability} \cite{Cobbe2018}.

+The \black{generalizability} in fact has a much wider scope than what has been studied here.
+In the so-called ``transfer learning'' \cite{Taylor2009}, experiences gained from one training of the RL agent can be used to improve its performance on different but related tasks by, for example, minimal updates of the network parameters.
+In contrast, our method does not alter network parameters \black{while only generalizes the neural network in new RL environments with different parameters to estimate}.
+We therefore believe that RL can be made even more \black{generalizable} by further studies involving more sophisticated algorithms.

 To summarize, RL, in particular the A3C algorithm, is capable of finding the control protocol that enhances QFI in a way comparable to the traditionally-used GRAPE method, and is in certain situations superior than GRAPE, e.g. for pulse sequences with larger time steps.
-Moreover, RL can accommodate non-boxcar pulse shapes, which would be otherwise difficult for GRAPE.
-Nevertheless, the key advantage afforded by RL is the transferability, namely the neural network trained for one estimated parameter value can efficiently generate pulse sequences that provide reasonably enhanced QFI for a broad range of parameter values, while in order to achieve the same level of QFI the GRAPE algorithm has to be applied in full each time with a new parameter estimation.
+Moreover, RL can \black{naturally} accommodate non-boxcar pulse shapes.
+Nevertheless, the key advantage afforded by RL is the \black{generalizability}, namely the neural network trained for one estimated parameter value can efficiently generate pulse sequences that provide reasonably enhanced QFI for a broad range of parameter values, while in order to achieve the same level of QFI the GRAPE algorithm has to be applied in full each time with a new parameter estimation.
 Our results therefore suggest that RL-based methods can be powerful alternatives to commonly used gradient-based ones, capable to find control protocols that could be more efficient in practical quantum parameter estimation.